kroshu/kuka_drivers/doc/wiki/3_Sunrise_FRI.md

     ros2 lifecycle set robot_manager configure
     ros2 lifecycle set robot_manager activate
     ```
 On successful activation the brakes of the robot will be released and external control is started using the requested control mode.
-To test moving the robot, the `rqt_joint_trajectory_controller` is not recommended, use the launch file in the `iiqka_moveit_example` package instead (usage is described in the [Additional packages](https://github.com/kroshu/kuka_drivers/wiki#additional-packages) section of the project overview).
+To test moving the robot, the `rqt_joint_trajectory_controller` is not recommended, use the launch file in the `moveit_examples` package instead (usage is described in the [Additional packages](https://github.com/kroshu/kuka_drivers/wiki#additional-packages) section of the project overview).

 ##### Launch arguments